-The TOE shall meet the requirement "Limited availability - Loader (FDP_ACC.1/Loader)" as specified below:
+The TOE shall meet the requirement Limited availability - Loader (FDP_ACC.1/Loader) as specified below:

 FDP_ACC.1/Loader Subset access control - Loader Hierarchical to: No other components.
 Dependencies: FDP_ACF.1 Security attribute based access control.
-FDP_ACC.1.1/Loader The TSF shall enforce the Loader SFP on (1) The subjects Administrator user, enabled performing mutual authentication with the keys Kc and Kd, to manage (set, exchange, delete) the keys Kc, Kd and Kfdi and to process the download of the user data into the memory of the TOE and the Download operator user, enabled performing mutual authentication with Kd, to exchange the key Kd, to perform the download of the user data into the memory of the TOE and to delete Kfdi, (2) The objects User data, data loaded into the memory of the TOE, in SOLID FLASHTM NVM, (3) The operation deployment of the Loader.
+FDP_ACC.1.1/Loader The TSF shall enforce the Loader SFP on (1) the subjects Administrator user and the Download operator user, (2) the objects User data, data loaded into the SOLID FLASH [TM] NVM memory of the TOE, (3) the operation deployment of the Loader.